andreacanepa/Fuzzy-C-Means/README.md

 ______________________________________________________________________________________________

-Tip:
-+
-+
-I used the following lines of code to determine which cluster each single datapoint belongs to.
+The following lines of code determine which cluster each single datapoint belongs to.

 ```
 fcm_labels = ones(size(X,1),1);